-There are two basic types of distributions you might take from your Roth IRA: qualified and non-qualified.
-The basic difference is this: qualified distributions are generally made after a person is 59.5 or when the owned of the Roth IRA has become permanently disabled or has passed away.
-Non-qualified distributions are made at any other time.
+There are two basic types of distributions you can take from your Roth IRA: qualified and non-qualified.
+The basic difference is this: qualified distributions generally take place after the owner is 59.5, or when they have a permanent disability or pass away.
+Non-qualified distributions are those that happen at any other time.
 Additionally, a Roth IRA must have been opened for at least five years for distributions to be qualified.
-A Roth IRA and its 100% tax-free distributions can hold huge advantages for retirees.
-Additionally, Roth IRAs aren’t subject to required minimum distributions the way traditional IRAs are.
+Roth IRAs also aren’t subject to RMDs the way traditional IRAs are.
 That allows you to grow your money without triggering a tax penalty.
-If you want help with Roth IRA distributions or any financial issue, consider working with a financial advisor.
+If you want help with Roth IRA distributions, consider working with a financial advisor.

-Qualified distributions from a Roth IRA are done when a person is over 59.5 years old or meets some special qualifications.
+Qualified distributions from a Roth IRA those that happen when a person is over 59.5 years old and meets certain qualifications.
 The IRS spells out the rules for Roth IRA qualified distributions.
-Generally, a distribution or withdrawal is considered to be qualified if it’s made at age 59.5 or later.
+Generally, a distribution or withdrawal is qualified if it occurs at age 59.5 or later.
 It’s also qualified if the IRA’s owner becomes permanently and completely disabled or if they pass away.
 A distribution also is qualified when taken as a series of equal periodic payments.
-A Roth IRA qualified distribution includes a withdrawal of up to $10,000 if the withdrawal is used for the purchase of a first home.
+A Roth IRA qualified distribution includes a withdrawal of up to $10,000 if the withdrawal is for the purchase of a first home.

 However, a Roth IRA must be open for at least five years for any of the above distributions to count as qualified.
 The clock starts ticking on the first day of the first year you made a contribution to your Roth IRA.

-The upside of a Roth IRA qualified distribution is that it isn’t included in your gross income.
+The upside of a Roth IRA qualified distribution is that it isn’t part of your gross income.
 That means you won’t owe taxes or penalties on the withdrawal.
 That’s a significant difference from traditional IRAs, for which distributions are always taxable at your ordinary income tax rate.

 A non-qualified distribution from an Roth IRA is any distribution that doesn’t follow the guidelines for Roth IRA qualified distributions.
 Specifically, that means distribution: